Vaultionizer/vault-docs/docs/pm/srs.md

 #### 3.1.1 Upload file
 The user can upload files to his personal secure space.
 All of these files are encrypted via a personal key.
+You can find the UCS [here](https://docs.vaultionizer.com/docs/pm/use_cases/uc_upload_file.html).

+#### 3.1.2 Download file
+The user can download individual files.
+They get decrypted locally in order to provide strong security.
+You can find the UCS [here](https://docs.vaultionizer.com/docs/pm/use_cases/uc_download_file.html).

+#### 3.1.3 View file structure
+The user can view the file structure without downloading any files.
+You can find the UCS [here](https://docs.vaultionizer.com/docs/pm/use_cases/uc_show_file_structure.html).

+#### 3.1.4 View file
+The user can view the content of their downloaded and decrypted files either in a built-in file viewer or open the file in a 3rd party app that is also installed on the local device.

+#### 3.1.5 Encrypt
+Before the user can upload a file to the backend all files are encrypted on the local device.
+You can find the UCS [here](https://docs.vaultionizer.com/docs/pm/use_cases/uc_encrypt.html).

+#### 3.1.6 Decrypt
+Before the user can view a file the content is decrypted on the local device.

-#### 3.1.2 Upload personal container
+#### 3.1.7 Manage personal container
 The app will not only support the storage of files.
 You can also store all of your personal information like social security numbers, contact and more.
-The Android app will provide a seperate UI for this.
+The Android app will provide a separate UI for this.
 Of course these information will get encrypted too.

-#### 3.1.4 View file structure
-The user can view the file structure without downloading any files.
-You can find the UCS [here](https://docs.vaultionizer.com/docs/pm/use_cases/uc_show_file_structure.html).

-#### 3.1.5 Download file
-The user can download individual files.
-They get decrypted locally in order to provide strong security.

-#### 3.1.6 Download personal container
-As mentioned in section 3.1.2 we offer the possibility to create a container for personal data.
-This container can be synced between multiple devices.
+#### 3.1.8 Login
+First of all the user must provide a host on which our back-end is running.
+The login itself is done via the username and master password.

 #### 3.1.9 Register
 The app offers the ability to create an account on the server.
 This registration process is, however, restricted.
-The admin of the back-end is required to generate an authentification key that the user must provide for the registration.
+The admin of the back-end is required to generate an authentication key that the user must provide for the registration.
 Besides this key, the user must also provide a host, an username and a secure master password.

-#### 3.1.8 Login
-First of all the user must provide a host on which our back-end is running.
-The login itself is done via the username and master password.
+#### 3.1.10 Delete user
+Users can delete their own account from the server and all data that is stored on the phone associated with the user.
+You can find the UCS [here](https://docs.vaultionizer.com/docs/pm/use_cases/uc_delete_user.html).

+#### 3.1.11 Manage keys
+Because transparency is key for Vaultionizer, the users can see their cryptographic keys, create new one or delete individual keys.

-#### 3.1.10 Regenerate keys
+#### 3.1.12 Regenerate keys
-It is possible to invalidate an encrpytion key and generate a new one.
+It is possible to invalidate an encryption key and generate a new one.
 All files that were previously encrypted with that key are now encrypted using the new one and uploaded again.

-#### 3.1.11 Delete keys
+#### 3.1.13 Delete keys
-Users can delete exisiting keys.
+Users can delete existing keys.

+#### 3.1.14 Exchange keys
+Users can exchange encryption keys via a QR Code or Bluetooth.
+This is important for shared spaces because the server is never involved in any kind of key exchange.

+#### 3.1.15 Manage spaces
+Users can manage their spaces (create, delete, update configuration) and can set permissions for other people that might join the space in the future.

-#### 3.1.13 Create space
+#### 3.1.16 Create space
 Users on the same back-end have the possibility to create a shared space.
 It is pretty similar to a shared folder on Dropbox or Google Drive.
 The space is, of course, encrypted via a shared key.
 The owner of the space must exchange this key with other users via a method described in 3.1.15.
 You can find the UCS [here](https://docs.vaultionizer.com/docs/pm/use_cases/uc_create_space.html).

+#### 3.1.17 Manage permissions
+Because users can invite other users to their spaces, it is also necessary to offer some kind of permissions system.
+A space owner can f.e. prevent other users from writing to a specific space.
+You can find the UCS [here](https://docs.vaultionizer.com/docs/pm/use_cases/uc_manage_permissions.html).

-#### 3.1.14 Delete Space
+#### 3.1.18 Delete Space
 Space owners can delete their spaces.

-#### 3.1.15 Generate key for invitations
-Because spaces have no searchable name and are usally hidden from other users, the space owner must generate an invitation key.
-This key is used to find the space on the server.
-Furthermore it is required to exchange the encryption key itself to decrypt the data.

-#### 3.1.12 Exchange keys
-Users can exchange encryption keys via a QR Code or Bluetooth.
-This is important for shared spaces because the server is never involved in any kind of key exchange.
+You can find the UCS [here](https://docs.vaultionizer.com/docs/pm/use_cases/uc_delete_space.html).

 ### 3.2 Usability
 We plan on designing the user interface as intuitive and self-explanatory as possible to make the user feel as comfortable as possible using the app.
 We also provide documentation for more complicated features.